gbenga504/travel-assistant/README.md

 ## TODO

-- Save in the db
-- If no thread found then redirect to the search page
 - Add updatedAt and createdAt so I can properly other thread entries

 - Formatting the response properly and make the clicks work [maps, look and fee etc]